The Big Fat Lie Exposed!

 A high carbohydrate diet that has been consumed over a long time can lead to a state of insulin resistance (also called Syndrome X) that now afflicts over 60 million Americans.
 A high blood insulin level is characteristic of this state.
 The high insulin turns on the liver to make more VLDL.
 VLDL is a main carrier of triglyceride.
 VLDL is further metabolized into LDL.
 The result – high triglyceride, high LDL cholesterol, and low HDL cholesterol (which will be explained later).
 Circulating fats such as LDL cholesterol, when oxidized, can cause massive damages to the endothelial wall of blood vessels, leading to an inflammatory response that cumulates with the formation of fatty streaks and ultimately plaques in a process we call atherosclerosis.

-Clearly, the destructive role of carbohydrates has not been fully elucidated before the public is asked to indulge into this 20 year exercise of slow-suicide.
+Clearly, the destructive role of carbohydrates has not been fully elucidated before the public is asked to indulge in this 20 year exercise of slow suicide.
 It is now clear that excessive refined carbohydrates can be equally, if not more, destructive than excessive saturated fat.
-Perhaps it should be made more clear – excessive intake of harmful carbohydrates such as cakes, sweets, potatoes, white bread and pasta are the main culprits behind the rise in obesity and cardiovascular disease despite a drop in dietary saturated fats over the past 20 years.
+Perhaps it should be made more clear – excessive intake of harmful carbohydrates such as cakes, sweets, potatoes, white bread, and pasta are the main culprits behind the rise in obesity and cardiovascular disease despite a drop in dietary saturated fats over the past 20 years.

 As our knowledge of carbohydrate metabolism increases, our understanding of how fats affect our bodies have grown exponentially.
 Let us now look at the metabolism of fats more closely.